bgcarlisle/Numbat/docs/quick-start.md

 ## Step 1: Put Numbat software on your server

-[Download the latest version of Numbat](https://github.com/bgcarlisle/Numbat/releases) as a `.zip` file and expand.
+The quickest way to install Numbat is to [download the latest version of Numbat](https://github.com/bgcarlisle/Numbat/releases) as a `.zip` file and expand.
 Use the file transfer software of your choice (Filezilla is a good one if you need a suggestion) to transfer the entire contents of the expanded `.zip` to the root folder on your web server.
+(Cloning Numbat on to your web server using `git` for version control is the recommended method, described in the [documentation for installation and upgrading](install-and-upgrade.md).)

 ## Step 2: Run Numbat installer